nicolascalo/biomedical_data_pipelines/8_immunogenicity_predictions/Readme.md

 ### :twisted_rightwards_arrows: Pre-processing

+- AnalysisPipeline_Immunogenicity_UniprotMouse_20240528.R
-- Splitting of combined .fasta files into a single file for each sequence
+  - Splitting of combined .fasta files into a single .fasta file for each sequence
+- AnalysisPipeline_Immunogenicity_chEMBL_data_mining_20240528.R
+  - Web scrapping of chEMBL and output of the retrieved sequences into single .fasta files

 ### :abacus: Protein sequence immunogenicity prediction